johanberntsson/ozmoo/documentation/manual/manual.md

 ## A word of caution

 The C64 has severe problems showing certain colours next to each other, e.g. brown text on blue background is typically impossible to read.
-As a rule of thumb, when two colours are to be next to each other on screen, make sure one of them is black or white, and the other has a reasonable high contrast to the first colour.
+As a rule of thumb, when two colours are to be next to each other on screen, make sure one of them is black or white, and the other has a reasonably high contrast to the first colour.
 E.g. Blue text on white background is fine, as is black text on light green background.

 ## Colour switches